 The Irish Authorities require foreign states to apply for consent to conduct marine scientific research activities in waters under Irish jurisdiction.
 These waters include the Territorial Sea, the 200-mile Exclusive Fishery Zone and the Continental Shelf.

 Applications should be received in Ireland, having passed through appropriate diplomatic channels, at least 6 months in advance of the commencement of the proposed research activity in Irish waters.
-The application form at the following link should be used when applying: Application Form to Conduct Marine Scientific Research (Word doc 236kb)
+The application form at the following link should be used when applying: Application Form to Conduct Marine Scientific Research.

 If the proposed research activities fall within the boundaries of a Marine Special Area of Conservation, the applicant should familiarise himself with the Code of Practice for Marine Scientific Research at Irish Coral Reef Special Areas of Conservation.

-Immediately on entering the area under Irish jurisdiction where the research activity is to be undertaken, the vessel will notify rv [at] marine [dot] ie (Subject: Foreign Vessel Cruise Entry to Irish Waters) (Research Vessel Operations), Marine Institute, Rinville, Oranmore, Galway (Fax +353 (0)9 138 7201) of its exact position in latitude and longitude, and will make a similar notification as it leaves such waters.
+Immediately on entering the area under Irish jurisdiction where the research activity is to be undertaken, the vessel will notify Research Vessel Operations, Marine Institute, Rinville, Oranmore, Galway by email: rv [at] marine [dot] ie of its exact position in latitude and longitude, and will make a similar notification as it leaves such waters.

-The scientist in charge of that part of the cruise taking place within waters under Irish jurisdiction is requested to submit the following to rv [at] marine [dot] ie (Subject: Foreign Vessel Cruise Narrative) (Research Vessel Operations), Marine Institute, Rinville, Galway within one week of the end of the cruise, 2 copies of:
+The scientist in charge of that part of the cruise taking place within waters under Irish jurisdiction is asked to submit a Cruise Summary Report following the guidelines at the following link: